HasangerGames/suroi-wiki/app/(wiki)/healing/articles/tablets.md

 # Background

 Tablets, also known as pills, are a solid form of oral medicine.
 They usually include a variety of active substances and excipients in powder form, which is then made into a tablet shape by either molding or compression.
+Learn more about Tablets [here](https://en.wikipedia.org/wiki/Tablet_(pharmacy))

 # Strategies